 The institution offers individual financial planning sessions for each student and family.
 The institution participates in the Title IV Federal Financial Aid Program that includes Federal Pell Grants, Federal Parent Loans for Undergraduate Study, the Federal Supplemental Educational Opportunity Grant, and the Federal Direct Student Lending program.
 All students must have an appointment with the Finance Department prior to starting school to arrange payment of tuition.
 Prospective students may request a Student Financial Aid Guide, a Financial Aid Consumer Information packet, and other pertinent information and forms from the Finance Department.
-Private loans, scholarships, and electronic tuition payments are available to students to cover the cost of tuition as listed below.
+Private loans, scholarships, and electronic tuition as listed below.
 The institution will work with any bank that the student wishes to use for student alternative private loans, in addition to those banks and programs listed below.
 Please see the local campus Financial Aid office for information about specific lenders.